Education Needs A Makeover

 I’ve noticed when I say the words “education”, “teaching” and “learning” people fall asleep.
 Not literally, but it has the same general impact.

-Many of us, myself included, like to parrot pearls of wisdom like “Education is passport to the future” (Malcolm X) and “Education is the most powerful weapon you can use to change the world” (Nelson Mandela).
+Many of us, myself included, like to parrot pearls of wisdom like “Education is a passport to the future” (Malcolm X) and “Education is the most powerful weapon you can use to change the world” (Nelson Mandela).

 But given the superficial interest we seem to show to education as a topic of conversation, these are platitudes at best.